magento/architecture/design-documents/asynchronous-import/base-extension.md

 ```
 where *import_data* is a 1/N part of the whole content, and *data_hash* contains sha256 hash of full import_data body.

-`pieces_count` - iss amount of pieces that will be transferred for 1 file.
+`pieces_count` - its an amount of pieces that will be transferred for 1 file.
 We need it to be sure that import is completed and then we could detect if it was successfully finished or failed

 `piece_number` - its a number that detects which part of file currently transferred.
 This is required to have to support Asynchronous File import when we dont need to send parts in correct sequence